 40 hours a week isn’t reasonable

 When I work, I work.
 I’m on.
 And I can’t be on 40+ hours each week.
 It’s not possible.
 No one can.
-At least, not without making huge sacrifices to health, sanity, and creativity.
+At least, not without making huge sacrifices to health, mental and emotional well-being, and creativity.

 When I honor my body’s need for a break by not working, productivity skyrockets when I return to working.
 I get more done overall when I work fewer hours.
 To be clear, when I say “honor my body’s need for a break,” I don’t mean waiting until it is screaming for a nap or a massage; I mean listening for the inner whispers that say “don’t work right now.”
 And when I say “work fewer hours,” I’m not convinced I can get this down to zero and still make a living.
 But I think you get the gist of this equation.